Black Army of Hungary: Mutinies

-Matthias doomed him to be hanged up along with the remaining couple of hundred prisoners.
-This was a rather violent act regarding the campaigns of King Matthias Corvin.
+Matthias condemned him to be hanged along with the remaining few hundred prisoners.
+This was a rather violent act regarding the campaigns of King Matthias Corvinus.
 On the very next day, 31 January 1467, witnessing the executions, the garrison asked for mercy, and it was granted; and after taking Kosztolány, he also offered František Hag – officer member of the resistance group – captainship in the Black Army, since he found him skilled enough.
 In another case in 1474, František Hag revolted due to lack of pay, but the conflict ended without violence, and he remained Matthias' subject until his death.